 The most important thing to think about while driving is… driving.

-Behind the wheel, give your full attention to the road.
+When you’re behind the wheel, give your full attention to the road.
 It’s your job to keep yourself, your passengers and other road users safe.

-Here are some tips to avoid potentially deadly distractions and the costs associated with distracted driving.
+Here are some tips to avoid potentially deadly distractions and the costs associated with distracted driving:

 Stay off your phone

 - Turn off your hand-held device when driving.

 - Use your phone’s auto-response features to let others know you are driving and will respond when it is safe.